Lesson 4: How Subscriptions Work

 How to Implement Subscriptions

-In Reactive Smart Contracts, subscriptions are set up using the subscribe
+In reactive contracts, subscriptions are set up using the subscribe

 method from the Reactive Network’s system contract.
 Typically, this is done in the constructor to initialize subscriptions, though they can also be managed dynamically.
 We’ll discuss dynamic subscriptions closer to the end of this article.